Americas: Etymology and naming

-In modern English, North and South America are generally considered separate continents, and taken together are called the Americas, or more rarely America.
+Since the 1950s, however, North America and South America have generally been considered by English speakers as separate continents, and taken together are called the Americas, or more rarely America.
 When conceived as a unitary continent, the form is generally the continent of America in the singular.
 However, without a clarifying context, singular America in English commonly refers to the United States of America.